 Final words

-From what 2024 has told us so far, the budget for developer marketing in 2025 must place greater emphasis on trust-building, community-driven initiatives, and interactive product experiences.
-It’s no longer about just selling your product—it’s about cultivating lasting relationships by offering developers consistent, high-value content and avenues for meaningful engagement.
+From what 2025 has told us so far, the budget for developer marketing in 2026 must place greater emphasis on trust-building, community-driven initiatives, and interactive product experiences.
+It’s no longer about just selling your product – it’s about cultivating lasting relationships by offering developers consistent, high-value content and avenues for meaningful engagement.

-Stay ahead of the competition by starting to plan and budget for your 2025 developer marketing strategy now.
-AngelHack, with over a decade of experience in hackathons and developer marketing, is happy to guide you through the process.
+AngelHack, with 15+ years of experience in hackathon and developer marketing services and a community of 500,000+ developers worldwide, is happy to guide you through the process.
 Reach out for a free consultation today, and let us help you craft a plan that fosters true connection, growth and success.